AztecProtocol/aztec-packages/docs/docs/aztec/concepts/communication/cross_chain_calls.md

 The rollup contract has a few very important responsibilities.
 The contract must keep track of the _L2 rollup state root_, perform _state transitions_ and ensure that the data is available for anyone else to synchronize to the current state.

 To ensure that _state transitions_ are performed correctly, the contract will derive public inputs for the **rollup circuit** based on the input data, and then use a _verifier_ contract to validate that inputs correctly transition the current state to the next.
 All data needed for the public inputs to the circuit must be from the rollup block, ensuring that the block is available.
-For a valid proof, the _rollup state root_ is updated and it will emit an _event_ to make it easy for anyone to find the data by event spotting.
+For a valid proof, the _rollup state root_ is updated and it will emit an _event_ to make it easy for anyone to find the data.

 As part of _state transitions_ where cross-chain messages are included, the contract must "move" messages along the way, e.g., from "pending" to "ready".